begolu2/rktik-thesis/02_conceptual.md

 ## Identity

-Some popular social media sites including Google+ and Facebook have tried to push users into publishing content on their services using a real name (CITE).
-This was supposed to curb the effect of the online disinhibition effect (CITE) and increase perceived trustworthiness of these platforms (CITE).
+Some popular social media sites including Google+ and Facebook have tried to push users into publishing content on their services using a real name ([@Boyd2012]).
 The practice proved to be controversial, as it did not align with established Internet culture and prevented people from decoupling their online and offline activities (CITE).

 However, even though a pseudonymous naming system prevents directly linking offline and online identity based on metadata, such a link can be established by other means.
-Content posted online may be uniquely bound to an offline identity or link to other services that establish such a binding.
+Content posted online may be uniquely bound to an offline identity or link to other online contents that establish such a binding.

 Rktik introduces new tools that allow users to shape their digital privacy.
 Every user may create multiple online identities and use them to separate areas of their online activity.
 Users may also join their identities by publishing under the name of a movement.
-In the following I will explain these concepts in detail.
+The following section will explain these concepts in detail.

 ### User Accounts

 Any user of Rktik can register a personal user account which allows them to create content and vote on submissions.
-Creating an account requires a valid email address, a password and a name and color value for the user’s first persona ^[The color value is used to decorate a persona’s username in the site’s design.].
+Creating an account requires a valid email address, a password and a name and color value for the user’s first persona.
+The color value is used for decorative purposes in the site’s design.

 The account feature serves two main purposes:

-1. Authorizing a user’s identity when they start a session of using the site, by asking them to enter the account-specific password and email-address combination.
+1. Authorizing a user’s identity by asking them to enter the account-specific password and email-address combination.
 Authorized users may act on the site as one of the personas connected to the user account.
-2. Obtaining a valid email address, so that users may be sent notifications and other messages related to their activity on the site.
+2. Obtaining a valid email address so that users may be sent notifications and other messages related to their activity on the site.

 User accounts also store the user’s email preferences allowing users to disable emails of specific kind (see [Notifications]).
-In general, emails should be sent as little as possible as users may perceive them as spam if they carry insufficent personal relevance or value.
+In general, emails should be sent as little as possible as users may perceive them as spam if they carry insufficient personal relevance or value.

 ### Personas

 The personal identity of a user of the Rktik website is partially decoupled from their physical identity: While users may choose to use their real name, they can also use one or more pseudonyms.

-Other online communities allow this to different extents: On Reddit, a user may choose an arbitrary name for their user profile, while Facebook asks their users to provide their real name for online communication.
+Other online communities allow this to different extents: On Reddit, a user may choose an arbitrary name for their user profile, while Facebook asks their users to provide their real name for online communication (see [State of the Art]).
 Rktik goes one step further by not only allowing arbitrary handle names but also featuring arbitrary *numbers* of handles, which are called *personas*.

 On initial signup, new users create their first persona by giving it a name and assigning a color to mark this persona’s submissions.
 Following completed signup, users can create more personas using the *switch* menu in the upper right corner of every screen.
 They can also to choose to create a new persona any time they are joining a movement.
 Therefore, they can keep their membership in that movement separate from activities in other parts of the site.